yuvraj99776600/label-studio/docs/source/tutorials/how_to_create_a_Benchmark_and_Evaluate_your_models_with_Label_Studio.md

 ---
-title: How to Create a Benchmark and Evaluate Your Models with Label Studio
+title: How to Create an AI Benchmark and Evaluate Your Models with Label Studio
 hide_sidebar: true
 order: 1002
 open_in_collab: true